snowqueen2000/Covid-Dashboard/README.md

 INSTRUCTIONS TO RUN CODE:

-1. In bash "git clone" the repository "https://github.com/snowqueen2000/Covid-Dashboard.git"
+1. In git bash use the command "git clone https://github.com/snowqueen2000/Covid-Dashboard.git"
 2. Open main.py
 3. Enter a list of countries you would like to see Covid data for
 4. Run main.py, it calls the function ScrapeWebsite.py to retrieve current data on the website https://www.worldometers.info/coronavirus/ , then, the main.py calls a DataPlotting function that redirects the user to an html page with the data displayed.